Prof A Seshia

 - Electrokinetic Flow

 - Principles of Actuation

 Contact mechanics at the micro-scale (4L, Prof JA Williams)

 - Surface energy and adhesion - JKR and DMT

-The coursework will investigate the design and modelling of a MEMS electrostatic actuator subject to voltage control.
-The IntelliSuite MEMS CAD tool will be used for design verification.
+The coursework will investigate the design and modeling of a MEMS electrostatic actuator subject to voltage control.

 Wed week 9

 Please see the Booklist for Group C Courses for references for this module.

 Please refer to Form & conduct of the examinations.